Trump's new Fed nominees: Judy Shelton, Christopher Waller

 Trump wants new blood at the Fed

-President Trump plans to officially nominate two new individuals to become members of the Board of Governors of the Federal Reserve System.
+President Trump plans to officially nominate two new individuals to become members of the Board of Governors of the Federal Reserve System, the White House announced Thursday.

 Continue Reading Below